 Your marketing strategy affects the way you run your entire business, so it should be planned and developed in consultation with your team.
 It is a wide-reaching and comprehensive strategic planning tool that:

 - Describe your business and its products and services

 - Explain the position and role of your products and services in the market

 - Identifies the marketing tactics you will use

 - Allows you to build a marketing plan and measure its effectiveness.

 Your marketing strategy can be the difference between selling so much that growth explodes or getting no business at all.
 If you ask someone like Roland Frasier, CEO and principal of the War Room Mastermind, an elite business group coached by captains of industry, he will tell you that selecting the right strategy for marketing your business is effectively do or die.
-For those that do not have the necessary skill, gaining traction is never simple nor straightforward.
-Without the right team in place, or the right guidance to help you effectively succeed, achieving your goals of business success will seem difficult.
+For those who do not have the necessary skills, gaining traction is neither simple nor straightforward.
+Without the right team in place or the right guidance to help you effectively succeed, achieving your goals of business success will seem difficult.

 7. Compile your business financials

 If you are just starting out, your business may not yet have financial data or broad reporting.
 However, you will still need to prepare a budget.